UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - Train a full DDPM on MNIST or Fashion-MNIST
 - Implement the iterative sampling loop

-### Checkpoint Question
-"During training we predict noise, but during sampling we use that noise prediction to estimate the slightly-denoised image.
-Walk me through the equation for one reverse step."

-### Stretch Goals
-- Train on Fashion-MNIST and compare sample quality
-- Implement EMA (exponential moving average) of model weights — this dramatically improves sample quality
-- Track FID score across epochs

-### Common Pitfalls
-- Timestep embedding dimension mismatch with UNet channels
-- Sampling loop bugs: wrong sign on noise terms, off-by-one on timestep indexing
-- Forgetting to set `model.eval()` and `torch.no_grad()` during sampling
-- Insufficient training time — DDPM needs more epochs than typical classification tasks

-### Mid-Program Demo Day
-At the end of Week 4, a presentation is to be shared containing:
-- Their best generated samples
-- Their biggest debugging challenge of the past 4 weeks
-- One thing they want to improve in the second half

 ---

 ## Week 5: Faster Sampling with DDIM